-In addition to the issuance of a purchase order, a contract shall be signed when there is an agreement as to price or quantity for the purchase of goods to be delivered over a period of time.
-A contract shall also be signed for all services that will be performed for the college.
+In addition to the issuance of a purchase order, a contract will be signed when there is an agreement as to price or quantity for the purchase of goods to be delivered over a period of time.
+A contract will also be signed for all services that will be performed for the college.
 The purpose of the contract is to ensure that the contractor’s total performance is in accordance with the terms and conditions of the agreement.
 The integrity of the college’s purchasing system demands that the goods or services are furnished as specified in the contract.
-In all contracts, there shall be no conflict or appearance of conflict between the contracting party and the college.
+In all contracts, there will be no conflict or appearance of conflict between the contracting party and the college.
 Strict compliance with contract requirements is necessary.

 Contract administration authority is delegated to the appropriate cost center manager.
 Only through continual active involvement of contract administrators, working in partnership with the procurement office, will the college’s contractual performance goals be achieved.
 If a potential dispute arises with a contractor, the procurement office should be notified at the earliest possible moment and should be involved in all future transactions under that contract.